ecadlabs/signatory/docs/gcp_kms.md

 * enable Workload Identity on the cluster
 * create a kubernetes Service Account and bind it to the IAM Service Account
 * annotate the kubernetes Service Account with the email address of the IAM Service Account
-* update the pod spec to include the `serviceAccountName` field, this is the name of the kubernetes Service Account and redeploy the pod
+* update the pod spec to include the `serviceAccountName` field, this is the name of the kubernetes Service Account

 ## **Getting a PKH**